twiduch/cloudnetv2/README.md

 ## User/Server CRUD

-Cloud.net is essentially an aesthetic wrapper around the Onapp API, so most of the entities in Cloud.net are reflected on Onapp.
-Creating a user on Cloud.net must also create a user on Onapp.
+Cloud.net is essentially an aesthetic wrapper around the OnApp API, so most of the entities in Cloud.net are reflected on OnApp.
+Creating a user on Cloud.net must also create a user on OnApp.
-Though not the other way around: creating an Onapp user needn't mean an equivalent Cloud.net user should exist.
+Though not the other way around: creating an OnApp user needn't mean an equivalent Cloud.net user should exist.
 The same can be said for Servers and DNS.

-However, datacentres and templates are created on, and retrieved from, Onapp, they are not made on Cloud.net.
+However, datacentres and templates are created on, and retrieved from, OnApp, they are not made on Cloud.net.
 We simply keep a copy locally for caching and the convenience of DB queries.

 ## Syncing resource state - Transactions Daemon

-As far as possible Cloud.net keeps in sync with the state of Onapp resources through the transaction log.
+As far as possible Cloud.net keeps in sync with the state of OnApp resources through the transaction log.
 Any failure in the Transaction Sync daemon stops the daemon.
 When this happens server states and usages will not be updated.